vvdleun/audiostreamerscrobbler/README.md

 ## Plans

-At the top of my list is adding Yamaha MusicCast support (as I use both BluOS and MusicCast devices in my home).
+At the top of my list is improving the Yamaha MusicCast support.
 Then the time will be right to make the program multi-threaded, so that it will be able to monitor multiple players (of multiple types) at once.
-Ideally I'd like to add HEOS by Denon support as well.
+After that, I'd like to add HEOS by Denon support as well.

 Please let me know if there's any demand for support of other types/brands.